literalplus/ipsiblings/README.md

 | ...Reception Timestamp | 34132453.567                             | Reception timestamp populated by our TCP stack, in seconds since the Unix epoch, with fractional values.                                                                                                                               |   |   |
 | ...                    |                                          | The last two fields (marked with `...`) are repeated for every received timestamp.

+Individual candidate evaluation results (`candidates.tsv`) are stored with column names corresponding to the `export` method of `SiblingProperty` (for all properties that were requested during evaluation).

 ## Execution
 via pip/setuptools: